Sulagna-Dutta-Roy/Webeginner-projects/Dice-Game/README.md

+# Dice-Game
-This is a simple Dice-Game.
-Every time when the user refreshes the page it then shows the result.
+This is a simple Dice-Game. <br />
+It is a two-player game in which every time when the user refreshes the page it rolls the dice of Player 1 and Player 2 and the Player who gets the highest number on the dice wins the game.

 ![Image-1](readme-img/Pic_1.png)